Developer Guide

 This was implemented according to the tutorial of adding a command.

-, but is only editing the Remark
+remark works similarly to edit, but is only editing the Remark attribute of the Person.

 To add this feature, the following were done: